mitsuba-renderer/drjit/docs/unused/gpu.rst

         result[condition] = /* expensive-to-evaluate expression */;

-Differences between Enoki and existing frameworks
+Differences between Dr.Jit and existing frameworks
 -------------------------------------------------
-Enoki was designed as a numerical foundation for differentiable physical simulations, specifically the `Mitsuba renderer
+Dr.Jit was designed as a numerical foundation for differentiable physical simulations, specifically the `Mitsuba renderer
 <https://github.com/mitsuba-renderer/mitsuba2>`_, though it is significantly
 more general and should be a trusty tool for a variety of simulation and